njmcode/nidc2021-textadv/README.md

   }
 };

-// Creating a game instance
+// Creating and configuring the game

-const newGame = new Engine({
+Engine.start({
   // Array of game entity functions (NOT just ids!)
   entities: [someEntity],